Temu Pallets: Complete Guide for Resellers 2026

 The resale business has evolved significantly in recent years, with new sourcing channels emerging as the e-commerce landscape shifts.
 Among the options generating buzz are Temu pallets — bulk packages of returned items from the rapidly growing Temu platform.
 If you’re evaluating Temu pallets for your resale operation, this guide provides the comprehensive, professional analysis you need to make an informed decision.

-This article covers what Temu pallets actually contain, how they compare to alternatives, the real costs involved, and — importantly — why professional wholesale clothing bales represent a more predictable and scalable model for serious resale businesses.
+This article covers what Temu pallets actually contain, how they compare to alternatives, the real costs involved, and why the sourcing model you choose determines whether your resale business can scale beyond a side hustle.

 Temu Pallets Complete Guide for Resellers 2026